fantasmoio/Fantasmo-iOS-SDK/README.md

 ### Behaviors

 To maximize localization quality, camera input is filtered against common problems.
-The designated `FMLocationDelegate` will be called with behavior requests intented to alleviate such problems.
+The designated `FMLocationDelegate` will be called with behavior requests intended to alleviate such problems.

 ```swift
 extension ViewController: FMLocationDelegate {